- Home

 Story Posted: Fall 2023

-Julia Bates graduated from Pennsbury High School in 2021.
-She originally heard about GMercyU through her great aunt, who received her master’s degree at the University.
+A 2021 Pennsbury High School graduate, Julia Bates originally heard of GMercyU from her great aunt, who earned her master’s degree at the University.

-“I found Gwynedd Mercy University, but had never really heard anything about the institution, so I was curious to learn more.
-I applied to three schools and in a manner of two weeks, GMercyU was the first that reached out to me, which showed me how personable the University was and made a good first impression on me as a prospective student,” shared Julia.
-“My selling point was threefold: scholarship packages, the campus itself, and the Teacher Apprentice Program (TAP).”
+“I applied to three schools and in a manner of two weeks, GMercyU was the first that reached out to me, which made a good first impression on me as a prospective student,” shared Julia.
+“Its selling point was threefold: scholarship packages, the campus itself, and the Teacher Apprentice Program (TAP).”

-Julia earned a Presidential Scholarship, which involved the completion of a project and an interview with faculty members and the scholarship committee.
-Unfortunately, right before her interview, Julia’s basement flooded and she was home alone.
-In the middle of the interview, the plumber showed up, leaving Julia to explain the situation to the committee.
+Julia earned a Presidential Scholarship, which required the completion of a project and an interview with faculty members and the scholarship committee.
+Unfortunately, right before her interview, Julia’s basement flooded while she was home alone.
+In the middle of the interview, the plumber arrived, leaving Julia to explain the situation to the committee.

-While the scholarship played a role in Julia’s decision, she ultimately chose GMercyU because she fell in love with campus.
-Her first exposure to GMercyU’s campus was in March 2021.
+While the scholarship played a role in Julia’s decision, she ultimately chose GMercyU because she fell in love with the campus and its community.
+She first visited GMercyU in March 2021.

 As I stepped onto campus, I immediately fell in love with it.
-The staff was so welcoming and friendly, and I felt like I was seen as a student, which is rare on big college campuses, and by the end of my tour, I could comfortably navigate my way around campus, which gave me peace of mind.
+The staff was so welcoming and friendly, and I felt like I was seen as a student, which is rare on big college campuses.
+By the end of my tour, I could comfortably navigate my way around campus, which gave me peace of mind.

-After officially becoming a Griffin, Julia received a detailed letter about her major, Early Childhood Education and Special Education, and the Teacher Apprentice Program (TAP).
-The letter highlighted the benefits of TAP, specifically mentioned the ability for pre-service teachers to gain classroom experience starting the first semester of their first year.
+After officially becoming a Griffin, Julia received a detailed letter about her major, Early Childhood Education and Special Education, and its Teacher Apprentice Program (TAP).
+TAP offers the opportunity for students to gain classroom experience starting the first semester of their first year.

-“This was a major selling point for me as an Education major because only few colleges and universities have programs such as this for their education majors, making this an invaluable experience,” Julia said.
+“This was a major selling point for me as an Education major because few colleges and universities have programs such as this for their Education majors, making it an invaluable experience,” Julia said.

 Why Education?

-“I chose this as my major because I have wanted to be a teacher for as long as I can remember.
+“I have wanted to be a teacher for as long as I can remember.
 I remember playing school in my basement when I was younger and found it fun to as act the teacher,” shared Julia.
 “However, there are a combination of my past teachers that I owe a ‘thank you’ to for unknowingly leading me down the path to pursue my education degree and become a teacher.”

-Throughout her educational journey, Julia’s teachers have had both a positive and negative affect on her.
-However, there is one teacher that sticks out to her as “igniting my passion to become a teacher.”
+Throughout her educational journey, Julia’s teachers have had both a positive and negative effect on her — one specifically “igniting my passion to become a teacher.”

 “Though very knowledgeable and personable, my fourth-grade teacher could not recognize my needs as a student.
 My peers would hardly ever move in the classroom, sitting at our desks for the most of the day.
 This caused me to have some academic and personal issues during the school year, only to find out that I needed more movement and stimulation throughout my day,” said Julia.
 “I remember being very bored in school and refusing to do my homework.
 However, nothing was done for me after discovering the source of my issues.
 When reflecting on this experience, it was at the moment that I knew I wanted to be the teacher that I needed when I was a student.”

-I also love the small class sizes, as I can receive a more authentic learning experience with professors who listen and guide rather than just transmitting information as many other college professors do when teaching.
+I love the small class sizes, as I can receive a more authentic learning experience with professors who listen and guide rather than just transmitting information as other college professors might do when teaching.

-While Julia loves all of her professors at GMercyU, Professor Marianne Boyd is one that sticks out the most.
+While Julia loves all of her professors at GMercyU, Professor Marianne Boyd is one who's felt like a mentor.

 Teacher Apprentice Program (TAP)

-As a junior, Julia has not completed her pre-student teaching or student teaching, but she has participated in TAP.
-She’s worked and gain experience with different ages, abilities, and educational locations through this program.
+As a junior, Julia has not yet completed her pre-student teaching or student teaching, but she has participated in TAP.
+She’s worked and gain experience with different ages, abilities, and educational locations.

 Starting in her first year, Julia observed in the Montgomery County Intermediate Unit throughout the fall semester and a fourth-grade classroom at MaST III Charter School in the spring semester.
 During the fall of her sophomore year, she observed a kindergarten classroom at the Goddard School and a third-grade classroom in the Norristown Area School District in the spring.
 Currently, she’s placed at an elementary school in Pennsbury School District for the fall and spring semesters.